 Data type Interview data Unit of analysis The data is organized by focus groups, but each group does not necessarily represent a unit of analysis for analytical purposes.
 Sample size 2-4 focus groups in each of the 25 research areas (50-100 in total) Population General population aged 18-39, divided between individuals with and without personal migration experiences and connections (interviewed in separate groups).
-Data origin Audio-recorded focus group interviews Thematic coverage To be developed as task 4.1 (Dec 2018-Jan 2020) The foreseen thematic coverage described in the DoA has the following components: Local migration dynamics, including perceived changes over time; Perceptions of the risks and benefits of migration, with attention to gender dimensions; Perceived development impacts of migration and transnational practices; The perceived impacts of specific developments on migration dynamics; Mobility aspirations fulfilled and thwarted.
-Detailed documentation MIGNEX Handbook Chapter 8 (D4.1, due Jan 2020) will provide the detailed methodology including focus group interview guides and instructions for transcription and/or note-taking.
+Data origin Audio-recorded focus group interviews Thematic coverage To be developed as task 4.1 (Dec 2018-Jun 2020) The foreseen thematic coverage described in the DoA has the following components: Local migration dynamics, including perceived changes over time; Perceptions of the risks and benefits of migration, with attention to gender dimensions; Perceived development impacts of migration and transnational practices; The perceived impacts of specific developments on migration dynamics; Mobility aspirations fulfilled and thwarted.
+Detailed documentation MIGNEX Handbook Chapter 8 (D4.1, due Jun 2020) will provide the detailed methodology including focus group interview guides and instructions for transcription and/or note-taking.
 MIGNEX Handbook Chapter 11 (D4.2, due Jun 2021) will document the data collection process and describe the data collected.
 Data files (after pooling) Not yet known (see follow-up requirements below).
-Supplementary files Not yet known.
-For documentation of the data, it may be necessary to extract relevant parts of MHC8 and MHC11 since those chapters also describe other aspects of the qualitative fieldwork that are unrelated to the focus group data.
-Data set size (Mb) Not yet known Data set manager Marta Bivand Erdal (WP4 leader)
+Supplementary files MIGNEX Handbook Chapters MHC8 and MHC11 (.pdf files) Data set size (Mb) Not yet known Data set manager Marta Bivand Erdal (WP4 leader)

-Follow-up by Marta Bivand Erdal: Decide on and describe procedures for transcribing and/or taking notes from focus group interviews to ensure that relevant information is compiled in a cost-efficient way.
+Follow-up by Marta Bivand Erdal: Decide on and describe procedures for transcribing and/or taking notes from focus group interviews to ensure that relevant information is compiled in a cost-efficient way, as well as in line with the GDPR Regulation 2016/679.
 (This should reflect discussions in the WP2 workshop on 14 November 2018, which highlighted strengths and weaknesses of different options).
 Decide on and describe the subsequent approach for storage and analysis, including specification of file types and database setup, if relevant.
 To be completed in conjunction with MIGNEX Handbook Chapter 8 (D4.1) at the latest.